-Hi, I'm Cherry and this time I'm going to teach you how to paint two types of effects and finishes on your illustrations, satin finish and holographic/iridescent finish.
+Hi, I'm Cherry, and this time I'll teach you how to paint two types of effects and finishes in your illustrations: satin finish and holographic/iridescent finish.

 Gradient Maps.

-Image 2: value scale with the default scale “dusk brightness”
+Image 2: value scale with the default “sunset glow” scale

-Gradient maps are very useful for speeding up your coloring work.
+Gradient maps are very useful for speeding up coloring work.

-Before we begin, I would like to tell you about the differences between the two.
+Before starting, I would like to tell you the differences between the two.

-As these types of fabrics have the same finish, they are often confused.
-Both have the same type of framework that partly helps to give that light effect and it is that same pattern or weave that gives them their name.
-However, the fibers with which they are made are different.
+Since these types of fabrics have the same finish, they are often confused.
+Both have the same type of weave which partly helps to give that light effect, and it is that same pattern or weave that gives them their name.
+However, the fibers they are made with are different.

 To have continuity and narrative coherence in our paintings.